0cjs/sedoc/os/docker/image.md

 ### Build-time commands

-Configuration:
+Base Images and Build Stages:
+- [`FROM name:tag [AS stagename]`][df-FROM]:
-- `FROM name:tag`: Use _name:tag_ as the base image for the new image.
+  - Use _name:tag_ as the base image for the new image, or `scratch` for no base image.
+  - May [use variables declared by `ARG`][df-argfrom]; that is the only instruction that may preceed the first FROM.
+However, the preceeding ARG declarations are cleared at FROM; use `ARG foo` to re-declare the var, setting it to the previous value.
+  - May be used multiple times.
+Each stage starts fresh, but may reference build products from previous stages with `COPY --from=stagename` and `RUN --mount=type=bind,from=stagename`.
 - `ONBUILD`: Store a command to be run in an immediate child build based on this image (stored commands are executed immediately after the child build's `FROM`).